pjeby/to-use/README.md

 #### `Useful`

 The `Useful` interface is implemented by any object with a `.use` property that's a `Context`.
-It's useful (no pun intended) for making it easy to implement APIs that accept either a `Context`, or an object that *owns* a context.
-If all the API needs is to look keys up, it can simply call `.use()` on the `Useful` object, and if it needs other context methods it can simply do `ctx = aUsefulObject.use` to obtain a `Context`.
+It exists to make it easy for APIs you write to accept either a `Context`, or an object that *owns* a context.
+If all the API needs is to look keys up, it can simply call `.use()` on the `Useful` object, and if it needs other context methods it can simply grab the `Context` found at `usefulObject.use`.

 #### `Factory`